riccardodebenedictis/riccardodebenedictis.github.io/_posts/2023-01-01-plan_execution.md

 title: Plans are made to be executed!
 ---

-In the first post of the new year, I wanted to discuss some aspects of **plan execution** that, in my opinion, are too often overlooked by the planning community.
+In the first post of the new year, I would like to discuss some aspects of **plan execution** that, in my opinion, are too often overlooked by the planning community.
 In particular, I would like to focus on the execution of plans, and on the need to make plans adaptable and executable.
 Instead of focusing on the technical details, I would like to discuss some features that any planner, in my opinion, should possess in order to effectively interface with the real world.

 <img style="display: block; margin-left: auto; margin-right: auto; width: 50%; padding: 10px;" src="../figures/2023-01-01-plan_execution/crane_failure.jpg">